 With an external-managed LLC, members usually aren't responsible for managing the company.
 Instead, they can hire an outside manager or management team to handle the company's affairs.
 It's important to understand that if an LLC does not have an operating agreement and the members have not outlined the company's management, the state will make the decision for the business, usually designating member management.

 Binding Contracts in a Manager-Managed LLC

 When managers operate a limited liability company, they have the sole responsibility of binding the company into an agreement or contract.
 LLC members do not have the ability to enter the company into contracts or participate in normal operations unless they receive written permission from the managers.
 While members of the company can advise the managers, managers are not required to follow this advice.

 However, this doesn't mean members have no power in the company.
 For instance, the LLC members could decide to remove the company's manager and choose someone new for the role.
 Before a management change can take place, all members must agree to it in writing.

 With a member-managed LLC, all members must take part in the company's decision-making processes.
 All members are LLC agents and will be able to vote on company decisions.
 Members also have the ability to make decisions for the LLC, but contracts need majority member approval.
 Choosing a manager-managed LLC means members give up control of the company to one or more managers, who will serve as company agents.
 A member can serve as a manager, but this is not required.

 If you need help choosing between a member or a manager LLC management structure, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.